zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\right) dV_j.
 $$

-We can gain the intuition about the behavior of this integral by analyzing each of the two terms in isolation.
+We can gain some intuition about the behavior of this integral by analyzing its terms in isolation.
 First, consider

 $$ \tag{17.31}
 	v(f, 0) = \frac{1}{V} \int_V